Parallels/vagrant-parallels/README.md

 and [Vagrant](https://www.vagrantup.com/downloads.html) properly installed.
 We recommend that you use the latest versions of these products.

-Additionally, you'll need the software development tools provided as a part of Xcode to be able to build the plugin on you machine.
+Additionally, you'll need the command line software development tools provided as a part of Xcode to be able to build the plugin on your machine.
 To install these, run this command:

 ```
 $ xcode-select --install